watson/slice-lines/README.md

 # slice-lines

-Extract a subset of lines from a string.
+Very efficient module for extracting a subset of lines from a string.

 Similar to `str.slice(beginIndex, endIndex)` except that the indexes are lines instead of bytes.